functorz-tech/momen_doc/components-pages/map.md

 # Map

-The map component allows users to adjust the visible area of the map based on specific business needs.
-Users can set the map's zoom levels and multiple markers.

 #### Value

 1. **Customizable config**: Users can set the display range and zoom level of the map, ensuring that the map content is displayed according to business requirements.